harvester/docs/docs/getting-started/deploy-singlenode-cluster.md

 - virtual machine
 ---

-A three-node [Harvester cluster](../glossary/#harvester-cluster) is required to fully realize multi-node features such as high availability.
+A [Harvester cluster](../glossary/#harvester-cluster) with three or more nodes is required to fully realize multi-node features such as high availability.
 Certain versions of Harvester allow you to create clusters with two management nodes and one [witness node](../advanced/witness/) (and optionally, one or more worker nodes).
 You can also create [single-node clusters](../advanced/singlenodeclusters/) that support most Harvester features (excluding high availability, multi-replica support, and live migration).

-This guide walks you through the steps required to deploy a **single-node cluster** and virtual machines (VMs) that can host [guest clusters](../glossary/#guest-cluster--guest-kubernetes-cluster).
+This guide walks you through the steps required to deploy a **single-node cluster** and virtual machines (VMs) that can host [guest clusters](../glossary/#guest-cluster--guest-kubernetes-cluster) or run custom workloads.

 ## 1. Verify that the minimum hardware and network requirements are met.